Research

 With Tom Cong Shang and Isabel Yanyan Wang

-"Our study speaks to the recent discussion in the media about the impact of burnout on financial analysts in the investment banking profession."
+"Our study speaks to how sleep loss affects financial analysts in the investment banking profession."

-Abstract: We examine whether burnout affects financial analysts’ decision-making.
-Anecdotal and survey evidence indicates that burnout is increasingly associated with declining physical and mental health in financial analysts, but empirical evidence on the impact of burnout is scarce because analyst burnout is difficult to observe.
-Using a unique setting to identify a point in time when analysts are more prone to burnout, we find that analysts exhibit a stronger herding tendency when they suffer from burnout.
-Further analyses show that this herding tendency is more pronounced among analysts with decision fatigue or more firms to follow and analysts who work for larger brokerage houses.
+Abstract: We examine whether sleep loss affects financial analysts’ decision-making.
+Anecdotal and survey evidence indicates that sleep loss is increasingly associated with declining physical and mental health in individuals, but empirical evidence on the impact of sleep loss on captial market participants is scarce because sleep loss is difficult to observe.
+Using a unique setting to identify a point in time when analysts are subject to sleep loss, we find that analysts exhibit a stronger herding tendency.

 The Role of Data Providers in Information Transfers